Salary: Depends on Qualifications

 Organize and maintain a safe, attractive, and stimulating classroom learning environment.

-Support policies and goals of the Children's Institute, and participate in staff meetings, in-service training sessions, and research
+Support policies and goals of the Children's Institute; participate in staff meetings, in-service training sessions, and research and special projects.

-Take leadership responsibility for at least one major committee or special project per academic year, to be determined by Director.
+Take leadership responsibility for at least one short-term or subcommittee activity or special project per academic year.

 Perform related Departmental duties, as required.

-Knowledge of early childhood education, typically acquired through the completion of a Master's degree in Early Childhood Education, Child Development, or related field, is required.
+Knowledge of early childhood education, typically acquired through the completion of a Bachelor's degree in Early Childhood Education, Child Development, or related field, is required.

-Ability to communicate effectively and appropriately with very young children, parents and staff.
+Ability to communicate effectively and appropriately with very young children, parents, staff, faculty, and students is necessary.

-Do you have knowledge of early childhood education, typically acquired through the completion of a Master's degree in Early Childhood Education, Child Development, or related field?
+Do you have knowledge of early childhood education, typically acquired through the completion of a Bachelor's degree in Early Childhood Education, Child Development, or related field?

-Do you have three years' early childhood teaching experience in the appropriate age group?
+Do you have one year early childhood teaching experience in the appropriate age group?

-Do you have the ability to communicate effectively and appropriately with very young children, parents and staff?
+Do you have the ability to communicate effectively and appropriately with very young children, parents, staff, faculty, and students?

 * Required Question